-On January 16, 2015, we closed the sale of Cascade Timberlands, LLC, which grows and sells timber and in which we owned a 70.2% interest, for \$85 million less a replanting allowance of \$1 million and an indemnity holdback of \$1 million.
-We received cash of \$63 million upon the closing.
+On February 18, 2015, we closed the sale of substantially all of the assets of Cascade Timberlands, LLC ("Cascade") which grows and sells timber and in which we owned a 70.2% interest, for \$85 million less a replanting allowance of \$1 million and an indemnity holdback of \$1 million.
+The revenue from the sale was recorded in Escrow, title related and other fees and the cost of the land sold was in Other operating expenses in the Consolidated Statement of Operations in the twelve months ended December 31, 2015.
+The effect of the sale on FNFV's net earnings was income of approximately \$12 million.
+There was no effect on net earnings attributable to FNFV Group common shareholders due to offsetting amounts attributable to noncontrolling interests.